pablogarciaamolina/TFG/README.md

 │   │   │   ├── ...
 │   │   │   ├── ml.py
 │   │   │   ├── tabnet.py
+│   │   │   ├── tabpfn.py
 │   │   ├── ...
 │   │   ├── config.py
+│   │   ├── utils.py
 │   ├── pipelines/
 │   │   ├── ...
 │   │   ├── pipelines.py
 │   │   ├── utils.py
 ├── .gitgnore
 ├── README.md
-├── develop_guide.md
 └── .*.ipynb (example notebooks)
 ```

 ## How To Use

-Based on modules ...

-## Modules - Specs
+This framework is based on the idea of modues for dealing with all the steps on the development of AI models.
+Just by selecting one compatible module from each category, one can establish the model, train on a dataset and measure the performance.

 The code is divided into three main categories: ``data``, ``models`` and ``pipelines``.
 Each contains a series of modules that can be used and easily changed for research.
+Also, this structure allows for great expandability, making very convenient the extension of functionalities.

+The repository includes code notebooks with examples on how to use each of the modules in a end-to-end scenario.

+## Modules - Specs

-For this purpose, ``data`` and ``models`` contain its own configuration file that allows the user to change the behaviour of its modules.
+The specification of how to use each module are contained in the code.
+For configuration, ``data`` and ``models`` contain their own files that allows the user to change the behaviour of their modules.
 The pipelines can be changed using the arguments of each method.

-Also, this structure allows for great expandability, making very convenient the extension of functionalities.

 ### DATA